FERPA for Faculty & Staff

 There is some information that can be released under FERPA: directory information, information that the student has given written consent to release, information needed by school officials who have a legitimate educational interest, and information needed by certain government agencies.

 All faculty and staff are required to complete FERPA training before being granted access to any of Montana Tech's student information systems (such as Banner, OrediggerWeb, Blackboard, and Nolij).
-If you require access to any of these systems, please complete the Account Request Form and turn it in to Bernie Tregidga in Information Services.
-To receive FERPA training, please complete the form below.
-When your information is received, you will be given access to the FERPA training via Blackboard.
+If you require access to any of these systems, please complete the Account Request Form and return it in to Enrollment Services.